Electric Immersion Water Heater Running Costs Calculator

 Cost of heating a full water tank using an electric immersion heater

-*Based on heating mains water from 15° to 60° (recommended for hot water storage) using the UK Average rate of 15.37p/kWh (September 2016 tariff).
-Totals do not include keeping the tank at the required temperature between heating cycles.
+*Based on heating mains water from 15° to 60° (recommended for hot water storage).
+Totals do not include keeping the tank at the required temperature between heating cycles and assume 100% efficiency.
 Per year costs are based on 2 heating cycles per day.

 Should you leave your immersion heater on 24/7?